 For further information about the Pollution Prevention Resource Exchange, contact Beth Anderson at 202-564-8833 or e-mail .

 The Pollution Prevention Resource Exchange (P2Rx™) is a national partnership of regional pollution prevention information centers funded in part through grants from EPA.
-They build networks, deliver P2 information, and measure P2 program results.
-The strength of the network lies in the expertise and diversity among the regional centers and the variety of audiences served including government and state environmental agencies, technical assistance providers, businesses, educators, nonprofit organizations, and the general public.
+We build networks, deliver P2 information, and measure P2 program results.
+The strength of the network lies in the expertise and diversity among the regional centers and the variety of audiences served, including government and state environmental agencies, technical assistance providers, businesses, educators, nonprofit organizations, and the general public.

 The Pollution Prevention Resource Exchange (P2Rx™) is a national network of regional centers that advance pollution prevention as a cornerstone of sustainability.

 To achieve our mission, we connect, we inform, and we measure.

 The Pollution Prevention Resource Exchange was created in 1997 by the United States Environmental Protection Agency.
 The goal was to lay the groundwork for a seamless national network of easy to access, high quality pollution prevention information that promotes waste reduction throughout the United States.

 Pollution prevention means "source reduction," as defined under the Pollution Prevention Act, and other practices that reduce or eliminate the creation of pollutants through:

 The Pollution Prevention Act defines "source reduction" to mean any practice which reduces the amount of any hazardous substance, pollutant, or contaminant entering any waste stream or otherwise released into the environment (including fugitive emissions) prior to recycling, treatment, or disposal and reduces the hazards to public health and the environment associated with the release of such substances, pollutants, or contaminants.